DanielHornos/App-Calculate-Payment/README.md

 When all the expenses are introduced and you want to know the results, just press the "Show Results" button.

 # Comments
-(Last Update 07-05-2017) This is not a finished application, it is 100% functional, but it will have some changes.
+(Last Update 07-05-2017) Created by Daniel Hornos Valiente.
+This is not a finished application, it is 100% functional, but it will have some changes.